texfaq/texfaq.github.io/FAQ-clsvpkg.md

 arranges to use it via a `\documentclass` command at the top of the document.
-So a document starting `\documentclass{article}` may be called ''an _article_ document''.
+So a document starting `\documentclass{article}` may be called "an _article_ document".

 This is a good scheme, but it has a glaring flaw: the actual typographical designs provided by the LaTeX class files aren't